Laser (dinghy): History

+In January 2018, the World Sailing Board commenced a re-evaluation of the equipment for the Men and Women One Person Dinghy for the 2024 Olympic Games.
+Between March and May 2019 the Evaluation Panel held trials between D-Zero, Laser, Melges 14 and RS Areo.
+The Evaluation Panel developed a scoring matrix with 80% for RS Areo, 69% for Laser, 54% for Melges 14 and 52% for D-Zero scores.

 In 2018, Laser Performance was seeking a renewal of the 1998 Agreement and refusing to seek new manufacturers in their territory without consent.
 They accused Performance Sailcraft Australia of illegally importing their products into LP operational territory.
-At the end of the year LP refused to have ILCA undertake an inspection due to ILCA refusing to renew its license under the 1998 Agreement.
-This led to revoking of license as of 27 March 2019.
-As a result, LP created the Laser Class in opposition to ILCA, which lasted to 2024.
+At the end of the year LP refused to have ILCA undertake an inspection due to ILCA refusing to renew its licence under the 1998 Agreement.
+This led to revoking of licence as of 27 March 2019.

+In the wake of LP licence termination and lack of trademark agreement renewal, ILCA announced an "ILCA dinghy" - a renaming and rebranding proposal.
+The existing class-approved builders have agreed to use the new name.

+In opposition to ILCA, LP created "The Laser Class", which operated until 2024.

-Due to trademark agreement expiration and antimonopoly policies (i.e. FRAND), since 2019 all new class legal boats, sails and equipment is sold under ILCA name.
+Due to trademark agreement expiration and antitrust policies (i.e. FRAND), In April 2019 all new class legal boats, sails and equipment is sold under ILCA name.
 The design also appears to have changed as boats now are up to 40mm shorter than the 220,000 boats in existence.
 Important to note, the FRAND vote was a name change but it appears there is a design change too.

-In 2019, Laser Performance introduced ARC1 and ARC2 rigs designed by Scott Ferguson and sails by Robbie Doyle, the ARC Rigs.
+In 2019, Laser Performance introduced ARC1 and ARC2 rigs with spars designed by Scott Ferguson and sails by Robbie Doyle.
+In response ILCA issued a statement about new rigs development progress, especially the "C-rigs" which were in development since 2015.

+As of February 13, 2023, shrink tubes are allowed.

+In 2024 International Laser Class Association acquired control of all the royalty and legacy builder rights previously held by Global Sailing and Performance Sailcraft.

-In 2025, Performance Sailcraft Australia license was revoked after refusing to use new ILCA issued molds.
-As they do not match the original design which would mean 220,000 boats would become obsolete as opposed to the 8,000 ILCAs made incorrectly.
+In 2025, Performance Sailcraft Australia licence was revoked after refusing to use new ILCA issued molds.
+In November 2024, PSA received new moulds supplied by ILCA.
+They discovered that these moulds were shorter and materially different from those built under the original licensed Bruce Kirby tooling.
+PSA clamed that the new molds introduced in 2020 are non-compliant to one design principal and lead to building more than 8,000 hulls made incorrectly As they do not match the original design which would mean 220,000 boats would become obsolete as opposed to the 8,000 ILCAs made incorrectly.
+However pending a Court’s final decision the Court has prohibited ILCA from taking any steps to implement that termination.
+Pending that decision, PSA continues as an ILCA-approved Builder under the ILCA Class Rules.